pitocoofc/Ndj-lib/README.md

 https://github.com/pitocoofc/NDJ-LIB-HUB.git

+# Bug (14:39 Brasilia Time)

+I noticed that the option to copy the normal code is completely bugged and joining it all together...
+This isn't a problem with the library and I don't see a way to fix it...
+I'm thinking of a...

 The Lua test failed...
 The bot came online but the commands just didn't respond...
 I'm stuck on the response... we already have Slash registered, etc.

 I'm deciding on a new language for the library...
 I'm torn between Java, Python, C++, and C#.